 It also refers to the land situated in Northern Italy, along the foothills of the Alps where the bubbly is produced.

 In fact, the entire region of Northern Italy is especially prized for sparkling wines, many of which are dry or even brut, nurtured by the ideal climate that benefits from a balance of lake effect winds and regional mountains favouring brut nature and grape production.

 By many accounts, Franciatora is considered the main ‘rival’ to Champagne.
-Like Champagne, Franciatora is produced in fairly low yields at a time, with exceptional attention paid to the production process as a whole.
+Like Champagne, the grape for Franciacorta is produced in fairly low yields at a time, with exceptional attention paid to the production process as a whole.
 Like Champagne, it is also made using the méthode champenoise, which involves a second fermentation inside a bottle.

 What does Dry mean?